 Kitten and Puppy Umbilical Hernias: What is a Dog Hernia?

+How serious are umbilical hernias in puppies?
 A kitten or puppy umbilical hernia is relatively common.
 Learn about the dog umbilical hernia and other hernias, and when they require emergency vet surgery.

 My First Litter: Newborn Puppy Care